 3. Grand Central Market & Angel’s Flight Railway

 Right around the corner from Bradbury Building and The Last Bookstore is Grand Central Market.
 You can settle down here for lunch with lots of options.
-I recommend checking out the oysters bar, or check out Eggslut for a popular Egg sandwich.
+I recommend checking out the oyster bar or checking out Eggslut for a popular Egg sandwich.

 4. The Broad

 Make your way down to The Broad, a contemporary art museum.
-And in a true LA fashion, tickets are free but parking will cost you an arm and a leg.
-So if you’re already parked somewhere else, just leave your car and walk over here.
+And in true LA fashion, tickets to the museum are free but parking will cost you an arm and a leg.
+So if you’re already parked somewhere nearby, just leave your car and walk over here.
+The museum is closed on Mondays (click here for more info on visiting the broad)

 But aside from the famous Kusama installation (which I did not bother waiting for), I think The Broad has a solid offering of modern art – you can see works by famous contemporary artists like Takashi Murakami, Roy Lichtenstein, and Jeff Koons.